 JBL is one of the most trusted names in the world of sound systems, so it comes as little surprise that it makes one the best aftermarket car speakers.
 The GTO 860 delivers accurate sound thanks in part to a woofer cone made out of fiberglass.
 Its design prevents overheating, and it’s one of the loudest speakers on the market, so you can crank up the volume as high as your eardrums can handle.
 Stuff a pair of GTOs in your front doors and you’ll turn your car’s stereo into a home theater system.

-Aftermarket speakers deliver a different sound depending on the type of car they’re installed in.
-You’ll get more echo in a spacious model like the Chrysler Pacifica than in a relatively compact car like the Porsche 718 Boxster.
-The Kappa 61.11I features adjustable tweeters so you can aim sound precisely where you want it.
-It’s a solution that gives you some control over what your setup delivers.
-This speaker is compact so it fits in just about every model, and it looks good enough that you can leave it bare without ruining your car’s looks.
-Did we mention it sounds good, too?
+Depending on which car you install them in, aftermarket speakers generally deliver a different sound depending on the arrangement and spacing of each cabin.
+You will likely get more echo in a spread out, spacious model like the Chrysler Pacifica than in a relatively compact car like the Porsche 718 Boxster.
+Thankfully, the Infinity Kappa 62IX features adjustable tweeters so that you can manage this echo by aiming sound precisely where you want it.
+This solution gives you better sound quality than many standard speakers yet provides you with some control over what your setup delivers.
+This speaker is compact enough to fit in just about every vehicle model, and it looks so good you can leave it bare without ruining your car’s looks.
+Not to mention, the sound quality is top-notch.

 What Polk Audio’s DB6501 lacks in aesthetics, it makes up for with dynamic, full-range sound quality.
 Polk Audio’s DB6501 provides a crystal clear sound with minimal distortion at a lower price than many other available options.